Basmabel/PLD-Compilateur/README.md

 ```
 ## 7. Running tests

+A test environment is located in the tests subdirectory and allows the automation of functional tests.
+The tests are placed in the tests/tests subdirectory, in folders that are named after the tested functionalities, in .c format.
+This C source code is compiled with gcc and with our ifcc compiler.
+The binaries are executed and the results are compared with the output code and the standard output.
+If both behave in the same way, the test is validated.

 In order to run the tests already implemented, you have to execute depending of your configuration :

  - If you are on WSL or MacOs :